It’s a good time to be paying attention.

 The business landscape is reorienting itself and you can almost hear priorities shifting toward change-readiness and the bigger picture.
 Companies everywhere are reviewing their strategies and re-evaluating where their resources will be invested over the next few years.
 Business resilience has been cemented as a top consideration.

-From this perspective, ESG is an essential focus.
+From this perspective, incorporating sustainability is an essential focus.

 ESG in a Nutshell

-ESG (Environmental, Social and Governance) is a set of criteria used to evaluate a company’s immediate standing and long-term success in three areas.
+Environmental, Social and Governance, or ESG, is a set of criteria used to evaluate a company’s immediate standing and long-term success in three areas.

 The first, Environmental, grades a company according to its quality of environmental stewardship.
+Not only does this evaluate your processing of raw materials and manufacturing processes, if any, but also the environmental impact of your supply chains.
 How does your company handle things like carbon emissions, pollution, waste disposal, resource efficiency, biodiversity, and environmental regulations?

 The second, Social, evaluates the strength and integrity of relationships that a company has in terms of its social ecosystem.
-Matters of employee treatment, pay, and diversity are considered, along with company values, human rights, sourcing, and customer service.
+In Corporate Social Responsibility (CSR), matters of employee treatment, pay, and diversity are considered, along with company values, human rights, sourcing, and customer service.

 Lastly, Governance is a measure of how well the company is run behind the curtain.
 This is where investigating parties will consider stakeholder incentives, executive compensation, bonuses, prioritized metrics of success, matters of corruption, conflicts of interest, and levels of transparency.